CofC Honors student Savana Kate Schwanda (Photo by Mike Ledford)

-“I’ve gotten involved in creating this assembly line for this machine, figuring out what works and what doesn’t,” she says.
+“I’ve gotten involved in creating this assembly line for this machine, figuring out what works and what doesn’t,” says the recipient of the Engineering Scholarship, Shalosky Family Engineering Leadership Scholarship and the College of Charleston Foundation Scholarship.
 “So, with a lot of trial and error, we’ve been able to streamline most of it.
 And so we’re creating a new process this company hasn’t seen before.

 CofC systems engineering major Savana Kate Schwanda (Photo by Mike Ledford)

 “At this internship, I was terrified that I wasn’t going to know how to do anything,” she adds.
 “But once I got here, they showed me everything I needed to know.
 I was able to collaborate with them.
 They showed me how to wire, they showed me how to read schematics and put parts together and read off the drawings.
 And so, with that collaboration, I can bring my systems engineering knowledge to the table.”

 Her advice to other students thinking about doing an internship: Network with professors to find them, and don’t be scared of the title because you’ll learn along the way.
 People at companies that offer internships are very supportive.

 People like Phillips, who couldn’t be happier with the students from the College.